jshttp/mime-types/README.md

 All mime types are based on [mime-db](https://www.npmjs.com/package/mime-db), so open a PR there if you'd like to add mime types.

+Optional, you can add custom MIME types with the `add(type, extensions)` method on our API.

 ## API

 ```js